We use affiliate links and may receive a small commission on purchases. Read more about us.

 Huskies shed so much their hair could be used to make more huskies.
 I deal with it everyday - because not only do I groom them in my shop, but I own a few of them as well.

-So here's our little secrets to to minimize shedding, and the tools we use in our dog grooming shop.
+So here's our little secrets to to minimize shedding, the best brush for your husky, and the tools we use in our pet grooming shop:

 Why Does My Husky Shed So Much?